ChintaRohan/bifid_cipher_decipher/README.md

 It's open source, you can do any changes.
 It's a bit dirty and messy but works :)

 P.S.: You cannot write sentences, only 'not spaced sentence', but feel free to modify my code to achieve it.
-Look on comments :)
+Look in comments :)

 ## Pictures